SBMLtoODEjax: Efficient Simulation and Optimization of Biological Network Models in JAX

 The development of \textsc{SBMLtoODEjax} aims to address the need for efficient integration of Systems Biology Markup Language (SBML) models with machine learning frameworks, particularly the JAX ecosystem.
 This tool simplifies the utilization of SBML-based models in Python projects and machine learning pipelines, and has the potential to be reused in several contexts at the intersection of machine learning and biology.

 As an illustration, \textsc{SBMLtoODEjax} has been used in a recent publication presenting a novel methodology, using diversity search AI algorithms, for exploring the space of possible behaviors of gene regulatory networks, from the perspective of generic problem-solving agents navigating their environment~\cite{etcheverry2023ai}.
 The authors present several implications that the constructed "behavioral catalogs" could in turn have for biomedicine (control of gene expression via stimuli, not genetic rewiring) and for gene circuit engineering (optimization of network parameters to perform a desired functionality).
 An interactive version of their paper is available at \url{https://developmentalsystems.org/curious-exploration-of-grn-competencies/}.

-\textbf{\emph{Current limitations}} SBMLtoODEjax is still in its early phase and there are several developments that could be pursued in future work.
+However, \textsc{SBMLtoODEjax} is still in its early phase and there are several developments that could be pursued in future work.
 First, it does not yet handle all possible cases of SBML files, for instance SBML models with events i.e. discrete occurrences that can trigger discontinuous changes in the model.
-Similarly, \textsc{SBMLtoODEjax} only integrates one ODE solver for now (\texttt{jax.experimental.odeint}), but could benefit from more {[}33{]}.
-Finally, whereas SBMLtoODEjax is to our knowledge the first software tool enabling gradient backpropagation through the SBML model rollout, applying it in practice can be hard.
+Similarly, \textsc{SBMLtoODEjax} only integrates one ODE solver for now (\texttt{jax.experimental.odeint}), but could benefit from more \cite{stadterBenchmarkingNumericalIntegration2021}.
+Finally, whereas \textsc{SBMLtoODEjax} is to our knowledge the first software tool enabling gradient backpropagation through the SBML model rollout, applying it in practice can be hard.
 GRN models are recurrent networks that are generally run for many steps, with each step calling the ODE solver.
 This can sometimes lead to gradient issues and long backpropagation compute times.
 Further optimizing the models to be efficiently differentiable might benefit their broader usage.